The Equality of Men and Women

 8a.
 Jesus Also Taught That We have a Responsibility to Protect Others, Especially Children

-Incidents of rape, sexual abuse and physical abuse towards children and young men and women are becoming commonly known these days.
+Incidents of rape, sexual abuse and physical, emotional and verbal abuse towards children and men and women are becoming commonly known these days.

-Physical abuse describes things like harsh punishments (beatings, denial of food, clothing, shelter).
+Physical abuse describes things like harsh punishments (beatings, denial of food, clothing, shelter and affection).

-The effect of this on a victim is generally extremely serious and can lead to life-long struggles with alcohol or other drug use, depression, oppression, post-traumatic stress disorder (PTSD), sicknesses, pain and the like.
+The effect of sexual abuse (whether incest or otherwise) on a victim is generally extremely serious and can lead to life-long struggles with alcohol or other drug use, depression, oppression, post-traumatic stress disorder (PTSD), sicknesses, pain and the like.

 While forgiveness plays an important role in setting victims free, it does not mean that the offender should be allowed to continue offending.
 Where possible, people guilty of sexual offences as described above should be reported and dealt with under law to prevent there being more victims.